top of page

 Starting a diagnostic centre in India looks very different today than it did a few years ago.
-Preventive health check-ups have become routine, AI now handles routine analysis and reporting inside labs, and portable testing devices now make it possible to run a credible service without building a large facility.
-For doctors, clinics, and first-time founders, that shift opens a real opportunity.
+Preventive check-ups have become routine, AI now handles much of the routine analysis and reporting, and portable testing platforms make it possible to run a credible service without building a large facility.
+For doctors, clinic owners, and first-time founders, that shift opens a real opportunity.

-This guide covers what it actually takes to start a diagnostic centre in India in 2026 — the equipment, the licences, the common challenges, and how AI-powered point-of-care testing is changing the way diagnostics reach patients.
+This guide covers what it actually takes to start — or open — a diagnostic centre in India in 2026: the licences, the equipment, the setup costs, the common challenges, and how modern AI-powered platforms are changing how diagnostics reach patients.

 Key Takeaways